Cultural in Warsaw, Poland: Top 6 Must-See Museums

-It might come as a surprise to some, but the UNESCO-listed town of Warsaw has excellent museum.
+So it might come as a surprise to some, but the UNESCO-listed city of Warsaw has excellent museum.
 Some are them are very new, POLIN won as best European museum in 2016 and several have interactive exhibitions.
+Here’s my recommendations for the top 6 museums.
+For more practical information about the city head all the way down.

 BEST MUSEUMS IN WARSAW